MehmetMHY/cha/README.md

 - **Chat History Management**: Save, load, and search through your past conversations.
 - **Local Configuration**: Customize Cha's behavior through local configuration files.
 - **Interactive File Editor**: Edit files with AI assistance using `!v`.
 Select files, make AI-powered edits, view diffs, and access a shell for testing.
 Inside the editor, use `help` or `h` to see a full list of commands, including `diff` (`d`), `save` (`s`), `undo` (`u`), running shell commands (`!x`), and using your terminal editor for long prompts (`!t`).
-- **Export Responses to Files**: Export model responses to files.
-In interactive mode, use the export command to export the latest response.
-Use `all` for all responses in the history.
-Add the `single` argument to save the whole response as one file instead of extracting code blocks (e.g. `single` or `all single`).
-- **Export Chat History**: Export your entire chat conversation as JSON (default) or as a readable text file with timestamps, platform/model information, and clear user/bot formatting using the `!w` command (use `!w text` or `!w txt` for text format).
+- **Export Chat History**: Export chat history using `!e` with interactive fzf selection.
+Choose from individual chats, all chats as text, or complete history as JSON.
+The interface shows chat previews sorted by newest to oldest, with `[ALL]` and `[ALL JSON]` options for bulk exports.
 - **Seamless Pipe Output**: Automatically detects when output is piped to another command and suppresses all UI elements (colors, loading animations, status messages), making Cha perfect for use in shell pipelines and automation scripts.
 - **Cancel Message**: Cancel a message before sending it by ending it with `!.`.